 There’s an amazing true story about a guy named Terry Wallis, who on Friday the 13th of July 1984, after celebrating the birth of his first born child, was involved in a terrible traffic accident.
 He was seriously injured, lost consciousness and fell into a coma, which left the doctor’s giving him little hope of recovery.
-His family thought otherwise and every other weekend, they would take him out to their farm and speak with him, in the hope that their voices would stir their relative from his slumber.
+His family thought otherwise though, and every other weekend they would take him out to their farm and speak with him, in the hope that their voices would stir their relative from his slumber.
 Nineteen, yes nineteen years later and believe it or not, on Friday the 13th, he regained full consciousness and said the words,’milk’ and ‘Pepsi’ to his mother who was beside him at his bedside.
 What a fantastic tale and a great example of the strength of human spirit.
 He went on to make up for lost time getting to know his daughter who was by then nineteen years old.
 Funnily enough, it too him a while to realise that it wasn’t still 1984.

 Tom Logan’s slasher also comes across like it has been comatose for a while.
 Despite its 1990 release date, it looks and feels like it was produced no later than 1983.
 The success of A Nightmare on Elm Street saw obvious changes begin appearing within the slasher genre, but none of those updates can be seen here.
 It’s like the last seven-years never happened for the crew involved in this one and much like Mr Wallis, they still thought that they were living in the early eighties.